xso4/vndb-mirror/api-kana.md

 description
 :   String, possibly null, may contain [formatting codes](https://vndb.org/d9#4).

+average
+:   Raw vote average, between 10 and 100, null if nobody voted (cached, may be
+    out of date by an hour).

 rating
-:   Number between 10 and 100, null if nobody voted.
+:   Bayesian rating, between 10 and 100, null if nobody voted (cached).

 votecount
-:   Integer, number of votes.
+:   Integer, number of votes (cached).

 screenshots
 :   Array of objects, possibly empty.